Frequently asked questions

 2) Why is the government introducing a heavy goods vehicle charge?

 The more kilometres trucks drive, the higher the charge they pay.
 Also, the cleaner and lighter the trucks, the less they have to pay.
 The government believes that a distance based heavy goods vehicle charge will act as an incentive, encouraging the sector to opt for cleaner trucks and more efficient transport.
 The net proceeds will be invested in innovative and sustainable measures in the transport sector.
 The heavy goods vehicle charges will apply to all trucks above 3,5 tonnes.
 Therefore foreign trucks driving through the Netherlands will also pay for their journey.
 This is in line with the current Eurovignetsystem for vehicles above 12 tonnes, but also with distance based charging systems in Germany, Belgium and many other European countries where all trucks pay the charge, regardless of their country of registration.

 3) Which European countries have already introduced a heavy goods vehicle charge?

 4) What tariff will the heavy goods vehicle charge involve?

 That depends on the truck’s weight and emissions.
 On average, it will be € 0.149 per kilometre driven.
 The cleaner and lighter the truck, the lower the charge.
-The tariff table can be found in the legislative proposal.
+The tariff table can be found in the law.

 5) Which roads will be subject to the charge?

 The charge will be levied on almost all motorways, and (based on research and consultations with provincial authorities, municipalities, and water boards) on various major roads and local roads.
 This network of roads is envisioned to minimize any attempts to avoid sections of road that are subject to the charge.